tsmall/rabbithole/index.md

 to the world around us,
 to each other and to ourselves.

-Social media,
-body image,
-romance,
-nutrition,
-the pressure to succeed &hellip;
+Exploring ideas of body image, nutrition, social media addiction, romance, the pressure to succeed
+&hellip;
-sometimes it takes a room full of women to hash it all out.
+Sometimes it takes a room full of women to hash it all out.

 In our workshops we: